C2DH/ranketwo-submissions/lessons/drafts/data-ethics.md

 ### 2.c Hands-on: Drafting a Data Management Plan and provenance table
 A Data Management Plan (DMP) is a document that describes how data will be managed throughout a project.
 Most research funders in Europe now require one (European Commission 2016).
 For historians, a DMP serves a second purpose: it is a record of the provenance of the data — where it came from, how it was collected, and what decisions were made along the way.

 Using the structure below, draft a short DMP for Lea's local history project.
 You do not need to write more than two or three sentences per section; the goal is to think through the ethical decisions, not to produce a polished policy document.
+In this occasion, can you recognize the stages of the data lifecycle?

 - Data description: What types of data are in the collection (audio, photographs, transcripts, metadata)?
 What formats?
 Approximately what volume?
 - Consent and legal basis: How was consent obtained from participants?
 What is the legal basis for processing personal data (e.g. consent, public task)?
 How will you manage the case of participants who wish to withdraw consent, or who have died?